ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 (completed Assignment 2 part 1 at 4:14PM on 11/24/2021)

-continued assignment 2 but now part 3 section 2 on 11/24/2021 at 4:30PM
+continued assignment 2 but now part 3 section 1 second slide ish on 11/24/2021 at 4:30PM
 - created a new class named Product.cs in Models
 - added the get set methods within product.cs
 - added reference to the new products piece to the database in the ApplicationDbContext.cs File